 Make a Pot

 If your family are creative, then why not book a session to go and make a pot.
 You will all have a lot of messy fun and a lovely keepsake you can bring away with you too.

 Go to a Snow Dome

 Skiing and snow boarding are so much fun, and snow domes are a great place to enjoy these activities, even in the UK.
-As another good energy burning activity for everyone, that could well provide lots of laughs too, it definitely makes it onto the autumn bucket list.
+As another good energy burning activity for everyone, that could well provide lots of laughs too, it definitely makes it onto the autumn activity list.